adaptlearning/adapt-contrib-scoring/LIFECYCLE.md

-# lifecycle
+# Lifecycle
 Each Set which inherits from `LifecycleSet` in the scoring system has a lifecycle and order.
 The primary purpose of the lifecycle is to aid in the startup and reset of sets, with the order determining their position in the lifecycle phase execution.

-## phases
+## Phases
-There are 8 external lifecycle phases, 6 internal phases and 2 internal phase triggers for each set.
-The internal phases have callback functions executed by the external phases.
-Each cycle is grouped at 30 frames per second, on a browser animation frame.
-Before each cycle is performed, the relevant sets are grouped, sorted and processed in phase and position order.
+There are 8 external lifecycle phases, 6 set callback functions and 2 internal triggers for each set.
+The set callback functions are executed by the external phase controller.
+Each cycle is grouped at 30 frames per second, on a browser animation frame, and before each cycle is performed, the relevant sets are grouped, sorted and processed in phase and position order.

 ### External phases
 | Name | Description |